If you have a shower wall that needs some help you can easily install new tile. Today I will share with you exactly how to tile a shower wall.

 Then you come with a bucket of water and sponge and wipe it down.
 You should wait about 10 minutes before doing this though.

 You might notice a little haziness on the tile and if so you need to come in with the water and sponge one more time and wipe the tiles down.
 I had to do it and it worked like a charm.

 Wait 24 hours to let it dry.

-So now you need to re-install the doors, put the shower head up and all the stuff around the faucet and water spout.
+It’s time to re-install the shower doors, put the shower head up, and all the stuff around the faucet and water spout.